davidblakneymoore/A-Function-for-Comparing-Multiple-Correlation-Coefficients-From-Independent-Correlations-in-R/README.md

 Findor, A., M. Hruska, P. Jankovská, and M. Pobudová.
 2021.
 Re-examining public opinion preferences for migrant categorizations: “Refugees” are evaluated more negatively than “migrants” and “foreigners” related to participants’ direct, extended, and mass-mediated intergroup contact experiences.
 Int.
 J. Intercult.
 Relat.
 80:262-273.

 Levy, K.J.
 1977.
 Pairwise comparisons involving unequal sample sizes associated with correlations, proportions or variances.
 Br.
 J. Math.
 Stat.
 Psychol.
 30:137-139.

+Matko, K., and P. Sedlmeier.
+2023.
+Which meditation technique for whom?
+An experimental single-case study comparing concentrative, humming, observing-thoughts, and walking meditation.